sternet/pact-workshop-dotnet-core-v1/readme.md

 ## Step 3 - Testing the Consumer Project with Pact

-Now we have tested the Provider API and Consumer run successfully on your machine we can start to create our Pact tests.
+Now we have tested the Provider API and Consumer run successfully on your machine we can start creating our Pact tests.
 Pact files are **Consumer Driven** that is to say, they work by the *Consumer* defining in there Pact tests first what they expect from a provider which can be verified by the *Provider*.
 So let's follow this convention and create our *Consumer* tests first.